ResoniteModding/BepInEx/Runtimes/NET/BepisLoader/README.md

    - **Linux Default:** `~/.steam/steam/steamapps/common/Resonite/`
 3. **Linux Users Only:** The included `LinuxBootstrap.sh` file needs to be used instead of the default one:
    - The package includes a modified `LinuxBootstrap.sh` that launches `BepisLoader.dll` instead of `Renderite.Host.dll`
-   - Due to limitations of the ZIP format, the script will not be executable when you first setup the plugin.
+   - Currently, the script might not be executable when you first setup the plugin.
-     You will need to run `chmod +x LinuxBootstrap.sh` in your Resonite profile folder in order to fix this manually.
+     If that is the case, you need to run `chmod +x LinuxBootstrap.sh` in your Resonite profile folder in order to fix this manually.
    - **Important:** Resonite updates could replace this file, breaking the mod loader.
 If this happens, you'll need to manually replace `LinuxBootstrap.sh` with the one from the BepisLoader package.
+     - Some mod managers - including Gale - will copy the script from their managed profile folder to the Resonite install directory on every game launch.
+In which case, you do not need to replace it manually.
 4. Enable the modded entry point by replacing `enable=false` with `enable=true` in the file `hookfxr.ini`
    - Alternatively, add `--hookfxr-enable` to your launch arguments.
 5. Start the game normally.